Medically reviewed by Drugs.com. Last updated on Nov 1, 2021.

 Musculoskeletal and Connective Tissue Disorders: arthralgia, back pain

-Nervous System Disorders: somnolence, tremor
+Nervous System Disorders: dizziness, somnolence, tremor

 Respiratory, Thoracic and Mediastinal Disorders: pharyngolaryngeal pain

-Skin and Subcutaneous Tissue Disorders: acne, alopecia, pruritis, urticaria
+Skin and Subcutaneous Tissue Disorders: acne, prurigo, rash, alopecia, pruritus, urticaria

 Body as a Whole: lupus-like syndrome, drug fever

 Cardiac Disorders: pericarditis, pericardial effusion, myocarditis [see Warnings and Precautions (5.3)]

-Gastrointestinal: pancreatitis, cholecystitis, gastritis, gastroenteritis, gastrointestinal bleeding, perforated peptic ulcer
+Gastrointestinal: cholecystitis, gastritis, gastroenteritis, gastrointestinal bleeding, perforated peptic ulcer

-Hepatic: jaundice, cholestatic jaundice, hepatitis, liver necrosis, liver failure, Kawasaki-like syndrome including changes in liver enzymes
+Hepatic: jaundice, cholestatic jaundice, hepatitis, liver necrosis, liver failure, hepatotoxicity, Kawasaki-like syndrome including changes in liver enzymes

 Hematologic: agranulocytosis, aplastic anemia

-Musculoskeletal and Connective Tissue Disorders: myalgia
+Musculoskeletal and Connective Tissue Disorders: myalgia, lupus-like syndrome

-Neurological/Psychiatric: peripheral neuropathy, Guillain-Barre syndrome, transverse myelitis
+Neurological/Psychiatric: peripheral neuropathy, Guillain-Barré syndrome, transverse myelitis, intracranial hypertension

 Urogenital: reversible oligospermia